andiub97/CovidPubRank/README.md

 ## Spark Session configuration

-For handling Spark Context parameters, we create a Spark Session, set values for parameters like "spark.driver.memory" and "spark.executor.memory" for establishing max RAM portion memory dedicated to Spark, "spark.default.parallelism" indicating default number of partitions in RDDs returned by transformations like join or reduceByKey and master properties for establishing how many threads using for parallelism.
-You can choose if create an "application.conf" file inside "src/main/resources" path for specifying values for eventually environment variables, or directly replace the variables passed as parameters for creating the Spark Session builder with values.
+For handling Spark Context parameters, we create a Spark Session and set values for parameters like "spark.driver.memory" and "spark.executor.memory" for establishing max RAM portion memory dedicated to Spark, "spark.default.parallelism" indicating default number of partitions in RDDs returned by transformations like join or reduceByKey and master properties for establishing how many threads using for parallelism.
+You can choose if create an "application.conf" file inside "src/main/resources" path for specifying values to environment variables, or directly replace the variables passed as parameters for creating the Spark Session builder with values.
+Alternatively you can comment settings value and use default one.
 Follow the structure of an application.conf file example:

 ![env_file_example](images/env_prototype.PNG)